Cyboulette/MyGuestHouse/README.md

 - 15/11
+     *      Implementation of ControllerAdmin.php (example of this controller)
+     *      Implementation of main_view.php (for managing views/templates/themes)
+     *      Update MyGuestHouse.sql (renaming tables)
      *      Implementation of the ModelUtilisteurs.php
      *      Implementation of the ControllerUtilisateur.php
      *      Implementation of the presentation page (default index)